shubham1908/EB02-AMIGOS-Exp1/experiment/postest.md

 ## Post test

-1. Which line is responsible for switching of square wave between high and low?
+1. Which line is responsible for switching of square wave between high and low?<br>
 A. SJMP squarewave<br>
 <b>B. CPL P1.0</b><br>
 C. ACALL Delay<br>